By Talkwalker

 All that potential brand love vanishes in a puff of disappointment.

 Deal with the issue before the client has to.
-If you can proactively promote a solution, instead of waiting for customers to complain through your social channels, you’re more likely to win that brand love, and avoid bad reviews.
+By proactively promoting a solution, instead of waiting for complaints, you’re more likely to win that brand love.
+And avoid bad reviews.

-Plus, you could win more custom, as 70% of unhappy customers whose issues were resolved said they would purchase from that same company again.
+Plus, you can win more customers, as 70% of unhappy customers whose issues are resolved say they will purchase from that same company again.

 Find the indirect complaints